Alsergrund: Sections

 The Alsergrund was formed, in 1850, from seven suburbs.
 The names of the suburbs have remained in section names but also in the awareness of many residents.
 In the northeast area of the district is the Althangrund, mostly with public facilities and infrastructure constructions built, such as the Franz Josef station, the Vienna University of Economics, the geosciences, mathematics, pharmacology and biology faculties of the University of Vienna, the Transport and postal and Telegraph Directorate.
 In the north is also the Spittelau with the incinerator Spittelau.
 South of Althangrund, joins the Rossau, which is mostly covered with residential buildings.
 Among the main installations include Rossauer barracks, the Servitenkloster, the Jewish cemetery.
 Even the Palais Liechtenstein belongs to Rossau, not northern Lichtental, a residential area in the parish.

 In the south is the Alser suburb, whose southern part was added to the 8th district, Josefstadt.
-The district is established, in large part, with academic institutions such as the Old AKH and the Medical University of Vienna.
+The district is established, in large part, with academic institutions such as the Campus of the University of Vienna and the Medical University of Vienna.
 In addition, in the suburb Alser, are the Vienna University and the St. Anna Children's Hospital.
 In the east is the part of the Michelbeuern, whose southern part is taken almost entirely by the Vienna AKH, north of Himmelpfortgrund.
 The district is almost exclusively populated residential houses and also the Hera Sanatorium.

 A breakdown of the district area is also in the Zählbezirken of the official statistics, in which the census district of the municipality are combined.
 The six Zähl areas in Alsergrund are Lichtental-Spittelau, Rossau, General Hospital, Nußdorferstraße-Volksoper, Liechtenstein Street, and University Quarter.